Faculty Advisors

 ❌ Permit revenue-generating activities, including selling off old equipment.

-❌ Sign NDAs: absolutely zero NDAs can be signed for a design team, and UBC will not sign an NDA on behalf of a design team.
+❌ Sign NDAs or other agreements: Absolutely zero NDAs can be signed for a design team, and UBC will not sign an NDA on behalf of a design team.
+Please direct any questions to APSC PD.

 ❌ Invite high school students or other members of the public (including alumni) to participate in design team activities or visit design team space: Students who graduate in May are considered current students and can participate until August 31 of that year.
 Alumni may act as consultants, but cannot enter restricted UBC spaces or conduct any prototyping work.